Battle of the Caecus River: Consequences

+One piece of interest was written by Pausanias.
+He recorded what was purportedly a prophecy of the sibyl Phaennis, written a generation before the battle, that predicted the battle and states as follows:

-According to this same author, the "son of the bull", the "one with bull horns" is a reference to Attalus I as the king had a bullish complexion according to him.
-In recognition of this victory, a monument was erected at the acropolis of Pergamon that included the famous sculptures the Dying Gaul and the Ludovisi Gaul.
+According to Pausanias, the "son of the bull", the "one with bull horns" is a poetic reference to Attalus I.

+To popularize the victory, Attalus funded the creation of artwork celebrating it.
+Among others, a monument was erected at the acropolis of Pergamon that included the famous sculptures the Dying Gaul and the Ludovisi Gaul.

 After the defeat, the Galatians continued to be a serious threat to the states of Asia Minor.
-In fact, they continued to be a threat even after their defeat by Gnaeus Manlius Vulso in the Galatian War.
+The Pergamenes and Galatians would fight again at the Battle of Aphrodisium.
+In fact, the Galatians continued to be a threat even after their defeat by the Romans under Gnaeus Manlius Vulso in the Galatian War.
 From this point until the region's annexation by the Roman Republic, they were virtually ignored as they had no access to the sea.